Gastrodiscoides: Biology

 Humans are now considered as the accidental host because humans are not the primary requirement for the life cycle; pigs are recognised as the principal definitive host.
 Infection causes a helminthic disease called gastrodiscoidiasis.
 It is a digenetic trematode with a complex life cycle involving asexual reproduction in an intermediate host, presumably aquatic snails, and sexual reproduction in the vertebrate host.
 As a hermaphrodite, eggs are produced by self-fertilisation and are released along the faeces of the host.
 Eggs measure ~146 by 66 μm, are rhomboidal in shape, transparent, and green in colour.
 Each egg contains about 24 vitelline cells and a central unembryonated ovum.
-Eggs in a wet environment hatch into miracidia in 9-14 days.
+Eggs in a wet environment hatch into miracidia in 9–14 days.

 In water, eggs hatch into miracidia, which then infect a mollusc, in which larval development and fission occurs.
 The miracidium grows into the sporocyst stage.
 It is generally conceived that the unfertilised eggs are ingested by the snail, but there has been no direct observation.
-In an experimental infection of the mollusc Helicorbis coenosus, miracidum develops into cercaria after 28-153 days of ingestion.
+In an experimental infection of the mollusc Helicorbis coenosus, miracidia developed into cercaria within 28 to 153 days of ingestion.
 In the snail, mother and daughter rediae are found in the digestive gland, and are about 148-747/45-140 μm in size, sausage-shaped, and lack collar and locomotory organs.

 Infective cercariae are produced and are released on water plants or directly infect other aquatic animals, such as fish.
 The cercariae released from the snail form metacercarial cysts on water plants.
 The complete life cycle is not yet observed in nature, and the tiny snail, H. coenosus, remains the most commonly accepted vector, as it is coincidentally found in abundance in the pigsties.
 In some circumstances, fishes and other aquatic animals are found to be infected.
 It is hypothesised that the free cercaria in water bodies accidentally find and penetrate these animals as second intermediate host, where they encyst as metacercaria.
 These are directly infective to mammals upon consumption, while they get attached to vegetation, where night soil is used.

 Humans ingest the metacercaria either by the infected fish or contaminated vegetable.
 The parasite travels through the digestive tract into the duodenum, then continues down to reach the caecum, where it self-fertilizes and lay eggs, continuing the cycle.

 Heavy infection in humans is suspected to cause diarrhoea, fever, abdominal pain, colic, malnutrition, anaemia, and even death.